lakshith-403/-IOI2020/NOI/june/special-pairs-sol.md

 **no of red elements before <img src="https://render.githubusercontent.com/render/math?math=j"> = total no of elements before <img src="https://render.githubusercontent.com/render/math?math=j"> - blue elements before <img src="https://render.githubusercontent.com/render/math?math=i"> = <img src="https://render.githubusercontent.com/render/math?math=(j-l) - (i-l) = j-l">**

 As you can see this merging is the exact merging function in merge sort with an adaptation to our problem.
-About the Dividing part, We can recursively divide the input array in to two halves in each step while the size becomes 1.
+About the Dividing part, We can recursively divide the input array in to two halves in each step until the size becomes 1.
 As array of size 1 is already sorted, we can start merging.
 And this is also the exact same thing happening in merge sort.
 Therefore we can just write a merge sort and add some additional code in the merge function.

 pseudo code:
 ```